Julian Marley: Current

+Julian was welcomed by the Ethiopian government to Ethiopia in October 2021, and he is credited with initiating the No More Movement.
+The movement was later accused of supporting the Tigray War which resulted in war crimes.

 Personal life

 Marley followed in his father's footsteps and is a devout Rastafarian who uses his music to inspire his life and spirituality.
 Marley had a daughter, born in 2007, who died in 2019 as a result of a brain tumour.
 He shares his birthday with his nephew Skip Marley.